 Or, it could have been worse further down the trail; at a junction, we took a wrong turn thanks to a slightly misleading sign that eventually brought us to the PCT 0.6 miles up the trail from where we had intended to return to.

 About a mile later, I took a snack break while I waited for Quoi to catch up.
 There was a great overlook to the west.

 After passing through a burned area, about two miles later, we took another break; Quoi cooked her lunch, and I (feeling a bit tired) closed my eyes and took a very short catnap.

-The main attraction for the day was the Devils Postpile, in the Devils Postpile National Monument, a large formation columnar basalt formed from a cooling lava flow.
-Accessible via a side trail from the PCT (which eventually rejoins the PCT further north), this alternate trail was relatively easy to hike.
+The main attraction for the day was the Devils Postpile, in the Devils Postpile National Monument, a large formation of columnar basalt formed from a cooling lava flow.
+The monument is accessible via an easy side trail from the PCT, which parallels the PCT for about a mile and a half, rejoining the PCT at a junction where the John Muir trail splits off.
 A loop trail allows access to the top of the pile, though we only visited the bottom, which provided a great view of the (largely) hexagonal columns.
 It also provided us access to a swarm of mosquitoes, which seemed to follow us for the rest of the day.

 On our way out of the monument, we passed by a beautiful creek and meadow.
 While we were there, numerous fish in the creek jumped out of the water.